Michigan Senior Assistance Programs, Benefits, and Grants (2026)

 Share This Guide:

-Program Disclaimer: Program details may change.
-Verify current information with Michigan Department of Health & Human Services 1-855-777-5777 or listed program contacts.
-Grant amounts and eligibility requirements are subject to change based on funding availability.
-This information is current as of June 2025.
-Grantsforseniors.org is not affiliated with government programs and provides information for educational purposes only.
+Program Disclaimer: Program rules and availability can change.
+Always verify current information with the agency administering the program.
+For benefits such as Medicaid, SNAP (Food Assistance Program), and State Emergency Relief, contact Michigan Department of Health & Human Services (MDHHS) Customer Service at 1-855-275-6424 (1-855-ASK-MICH) or apply online through MI Bridges.
+Grant amounts, deadlines, and eligibility requirements may change based on funding and policy updates.
+This information is current as of February 12, 2026.
+Grantsforseniors.org is not affiliated with Michigan state agencies or federal government programs and provides information for educational purposes only.